 The Japanese language is famous for placing emphasis on politeness.
 If you know any Japanese you’ll know that there are four basic levels of politeness.
 When in doubt you should stick to the default desu-masu forms, but what level you should use depends on who you’re talking with.
 Pay close attention to the language of those around you to help you figure out when to use what.

 coworkers, juniors, younger people

 Do you lack confidence in casual speech?
-Check out our article on Japanese slang!
+Check out our Top 40 Japanese Slang to Know!

 How to address people

 Even in English it’s rude to point at someone and say “you over there!”
 So how do you address people in Japanese?
 Well first of all, pointing in general is considered very rude in Japanese society so you should avoid doing that.
 If you need to point at something to illustrate your point, try using a flat, open hand instead to soften it.